 16.x.x RAN (Re)Selection of CN Entity

-If the NG-RAN node serves more than one country, the NG-RAN node may be configured to ensure that the UE is using an AMF that serves the country in which the UE is located.
-When so configured:
+The NG-RAN node implements the NAS Node Selection Function specified in TS 38.410 [16].

-- If at AMF Selection the NG-RAN node detects that the UE is in a different country to that served by the AMF, the NG-RAN node implements the NAS Node Selection Function behavior specified in TS 38.410 [16].
+For a RRC Connected UE, if the NG-RAN node is configured to ensure that the UE is using an AMF that serves the country in which the UE is located:

-- For RRC Connected, if the NG-RAN node detects that the UE is in a different country to that served by the AMF, the NG-RAN should perform an NG handover to change to an appropriate AMF.
+- if the NG-RAN node detects that the UE is in a different country to that served by the serving AMF, the NG-RAN should perform an NG handover to change to an appropriate AMF.

 Country specific routing for RRC_CONNECTED UE